An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Community Detection in Stochastic Blockmodels

-In what follows, let $\hat U$ denote the eigenvectors computed from an observed, generic similarity matrix, and let $U$ denote the eigenvectors of the underlying population similarity matrix.
-The population and empirical eigenvectors of the adjacency matrix are of dimension $n \times d$, where $d$ is the rank of $B$ and typically $d \ll n$, where $d \leq K$ but $B$ need not be full rank.
+Below, let $\hat U$ denote the leading eigenvectors computed from an observed, generic similarity matrix, and let $U$ denote the leading eigenvectors of the underlying population similarity matrix.
+The population and empirical eigenvectors of the adjacency matrix are of dimension $n \times d$, where $d$ is the rank of $B$ with $d \ll n$, where $d \leq K$ though $B$ need not be full rank.
 Consequently, the matrix of eigenvectors grows in size as $n$ increases, therefore the convergence of empirical eigenvectors must be defined with respect to an appropriate metric.
-Since orthogonal projection matrices are unique, metrics on projection matrices offer a natural distance between subspaces; however, note that the cluster information is contained in the \emph{rows} of the eigenvector matrix $U$.
-It is therefore natural to consider $\inf_{W \in \mathbb{O}(d)} \| \hat U - UW \|_{\eta}$ where $\| \cdot \|_{\eta}$ denotes a (typically unitarily invariant) norm on matrices such as the spectral or Frobenius norm and $\mathbb{O}(d)$ are the orthogonal matrices; i.e.,~the matrices $W$ such that $WW\t = I_d$.
+Since orthogonal projection matrices uniquely represent orthogonal projections onto lower-dimensional subspaces, metrics on projection matrices offer a natural distance between subspaces.
+At the same time, cluster information is contained in the rows of the eigenvector matrix $U$.
+It is therefore natural to consider $\inf_{W \in \mathbb{O}(d)} \| \hat U - UW \|_{\eta}$, where $\| \cdot \|_{\eta}$ denotes a (often unitarily invariant) norm on matrices such as the spectral or Frobenius norm, and $\mathbb{O}(d)$ denotes the set of $d \times d$ orthogonal matrices, namely square matrices $W$ satisfying $W W\t = I_d$.
 For both the spectral norm and Frobenius norm, classical matrix perturbation theory \citet{bhatia_matrix_1997} provides upper and lower bounds of the form

 where $c_{\eta}$ and $C_{\eta}$ are universal constants depending only on the choice of norm $\eta$.
-For example, $c_F = \frac{1}{\sqrt{2}}$ and $C_F = 1$; see Lemma~1 in \citet{cai_rate-optimal_2018} or Lemma~2.1.3 in \citet{chen_spectral_2021}.
-These distances are also closely related to the $\sin\Theta$ distances between subspaces \citet{bhatia_matrix_1997}.
-In the setting considered herein, these metrics with respect to spectral and Frobenius norms are equivalent up to constant factors, meaning they generate the same metric topology on the set of $K$-dimensional subspaces.
+For example, $c_{\operatorname{F}} = 1/\sqrt{2}$ and $C_{\operatorname{F}} = 1$.
+See Lemma~1 in \citet{cai_rate-optimal_2018} or Lemma~2.1.3 in \citet{chen_spectral_2021}.
+Of note, these distances are also closely related to the $\sin\Theta$ distances between subspaces, which are defined via $\|\sin\Theta(\hat U, U)\|_{\eta} = \| (\bm{I} - UU\t) \hat U \|_{\eta}$.
+Similar to \eqref{spectral}, classical matrix perturbation theory shows the equivalence between $\sin\Theta$ distances and the metrics above.
+In the setting herein, all of these metrics are equivalent up to constant factors, meaning they generate the same metric topology on the set of $K$-dimensional subspaces.